 Investing in Infrastructure to Stay Ahead of the Curve

-Sunshine decided to go with Binary Tree’s E2E Complete product after talking with a Binary Tree representative at the Fall 2011 Exchange Connections event— where E2E Complete was named the Best Exchange/Unified Communications Product.
+Sunshine decided to go with Binary Tree’s Exchange Pro product after talking with a Binary Tree representative at the Fall 2011 Exchange Connections event—where Exchange Pro was named the Best Exchange/Unified Communications Product.
 Sunshine had already used Microsoft’s Active Directory Migration Tool (ADMT) to successfully migrate user accounts and passwords to a new domain.
 They just needed to add Exchange 2010 to their environment to complete their transition to an infrastructure consisting of the latest collaboration, database, and communication servers in the Microsoft stack.

 Laying the Foundation for a Smooth Migration

 Sunshine began their migration project by notifying users a few months in advance that they were migrating to a new Exchange environment.
 An analysis of their users revealed that most people had mailboxes smaller than 500 MB, but 119 users had mailboxes of 1–3 GB and 45 users had mailboxes larger than 3 GB, with the total amount of data reaching 366 GB.